(Your Love Keeps Lifting Me) Higher and Higher: Film and television

 Wilson's original version and a cover version by singer Howard Huntsberry were both used in the 1989 comedy film Ghostbusters II, with Huntsberry's version also appearing on the soundtrack.
 Wilson's original version was also used in the end credits of the films For Love or Money, The Bachelor, The Kid, Death to Smoochy, and Date Night, as well as the third season of the Netflix series Stranger Things (specifically the episode "Chapter Eight: The Battle of Starcourt").

 Politics

 An instrumental version of the song was played for then-Vice President Joe Biden at both the 2012 and 2016 Democratic National Conventions during his address to the delegates.
-The song was later played after Biden's first speech as President-elect during the 2020 United States Presidential Election and his again for his closing address on the opening night of the 2024 Democratic National Convention.
+The song was later played after Biden's first speech as President-elect during the 2020 United States Presidential Election and again for his closing address on the opening night of the 2024 Democratic National Convention.